Bundesliga: Bayern Munich return with victory in Berlin | DW | 17.05.2020

 (Lewandowski pen 40', Pavard 80')

-Normally hidden behind thousands of bouncing fans and an impressive choreography, the dull grey concrete and thin red of the "Wellenbrecher" (crush barriers) basked in the Sunday evening sun for Bayern Munich's visit to the Stadion An der Alten Försterei.
-Players' cries and shouts were so audible that when Union defender Christopher Lenz was booked it was accompanied with cries of: "He got the ball ref."
+Normally hidden behind thousands of bouncing fans and an impressive choreography, the dull grey concrete and thin red "Wellenbrecher" (crush barriers) basked in the Sunday evening sun for Bayern Munich's visit to the Stadion an der Alten Försterei.
+Players' cries and shouts were so audible that when Union defender Christopher Lenz was booked it was accompanied with cries of: "He got the ball, ref!"

 It was the lastest reminder that this is what Bundesliga football will look like for the rest of the season.
 And while the form and meaning of football's return will continue to be discussed, the competition presses on.
 While the feeling around them remains unusual and the thought of it so foreign after so long away, there is still a title to win, top six spots to secure and relegation to avoid.